 The inspiration for this particular design came from the Pottery Barn Artisan Hardware Z Barn Door (first photo below).

-Inspiration also came from the Real Sliding Hardware’s Classic Barn Door Hardware.
+Inspiration for all of the above also came from the Real Sliding Hardware’s Classic Barn Door Hardware.

 You can find the complete tutorial from Julie and her husband to make your own barn door hardware on the cheap at DO or DIY.

 This works for double door barn doors as well.

 And remember, the really hard thinking work has already been done for you, so you’re basically half way there!